Grantmakers for Girls of Color

 This year our Holding a Sister Initiative (HASI) hosted Liberation Camp, a leadership development retreat for Trans communities of color in the Ozarks, Arkansas, in collaboration with Transformations (@kctransformations).

 Led by G4GC’s Nahr Suha and Transformations’ Merrique Jenson, the camp hosted a brilliant group of emerging trans leaders— including six young people in HASI’s first cohort.
 Their wisdom guides our developing strategy to robustly resource queer and trans communities.
-Learn more about the camp here, and watch our camp highlight reel here
+Learn more about the camp here, and watch our camp highlight reel here.

 A Future of Justice and Democracy: Black Girl Freedom Week 2024